 Denture Adhesive Powders

-Another popular form of denture adhesive comes in a powder.
-It works in much the same way as an adhesive cream in that a seal is created between the gums and false teeth.
+Another popular form of strong denture adhesive comes in powder.
+It works in much the same way as an adhesive cream in that a seal is created between the gums and dentures.
 The suction of the seal works to hold the dentures in place for the duration of the day.

 This is to allow the powder to soak up the water and attach to your gum much in the same way adhesive cream does.
 If powder comes off the dentures while in your mouth, you have applied too much.
 There is no need to apply denture adhesive powder more than once per day.

 Poligrip promotes this product as offering an all-day hold for denture wearers who would prefer an alternative to adhesive creams.
 The powder is convenient and easy to apply with a light sprinkle straight out of the box it comes in.